Special characters are either those that a typewriter keyboard can't normally display (like £ ) or a character that's used in HTML commands.

 W3Schools gives more information on these issues as well as tables of particular types of characters (with links to complete tables).
 You can find other sources on the web.
 Just search for the ISO 8859-1 set, which is the technical name for this basic set of character codes.
 (Codes which can display other characters have other character sets.
 See some of the references in the Language characters box on the right.)

 Using the few special characters needed in European languages that use the Latin alphabet is easy.
 They are included in the basic character set.
 Here are a few of the most common (use capital letters when you want a capital to display with the diacritical mark):

 When you get to the realm of non-Latin alphabets, however, things get much more complicated.
 I was planning on giving you links to some nice code charts for Russian, Japanese, Thai, etc., characters, but got very bogged down in the minutiae of encoding, character sets, and other issues out of my comfort zone.
 So I'm just going to refer you to a couple of sites, should you want to pursue saying "hello" on the web in Chinese any time soon.

-I did find this discussion of the concept of character set encoding, which is reasonably easy to follow.
-There's a lot of information and some conversion tools at All About Charsets.
-And I have hopes at some point of being able to study this page intensively: "How to Develop a Multi-Lingual Web Page."
-If I get to where I understand it, I'll re-write and expand this section with what I learn.
+I found this discussion of the concept of character set encoding, which is technical but reasonably easy to follow.
+There's a lot of information and some conversion tools at Character Set & Unicode Tools and Conversions.
+And this page has a hopeful-sounding title: "How to Develop a Multi-Lingual Web Page."

 The basis of displaying characters in all sorts of programs is found in these Unicode Charts.
 This website provides codes for an astounding array of languages, as well as resources that can help you understand how to use them.